 Credits and Courses

-The CNS Post Graduate Certificate consists of 18 credit hours of coursework.
+The CNS Post-Graduate Certificate consists of 18 credit hours of coursework.
 All courses are 3 credits each and are offered in a 3-semester sequence so the program can be completed in 12 months.
-The three practicum courses vary by population focus and must be taken sequentially.
-The three theory courses vary by population focus and the plan for theory course work must be approved by the CNS option coordinator.
-The three courses must be graduate level (700 or above) and provide content across the continuum from wellness through acute care for the selected population.
+The three theory and health management courses must be graduate level (700 or above) and provide content across the continuum from wellness through acute care for the adult-gerontology population.

 Adult/Gerontology Track